 After your initial setup, you should plan on a calibration period during which you fine-tune your policies, tightening the ones which are too lax and easing those which are overly severe.
 In this tutorial, we'll take a look into how to review all denied visits to your site to find policies that might be too strict.

-Go to the main page to view your site's visit history.
-On the left, there should be a form to refine your search.
+Go to the main page to view your site's visit history, and use the panel on the left to refine your search.
 Change the authorization to "deny" and click the Filter button.
-(You can easily imagine filtering for "captcha" if you think too many people are being presented with CAPTCHA challenges or filtering for "allow" if you want to see if a policy is too lax.)
+(Similarly, you can filter for "captcha" if you think too many people are being presented with CAPTCHA challenges or filter for "allow" if you want to see if a policy is too lax.)

-The visits table should now show exclusively visits that have been denied.
+The visits table now shows only visits that have been denied.

-Using this list, you can review the visits that were denied and see if you think they should have been denied.
+Using this list, you can review denied visits and see if you think they should have been denied.
 If you are unsure why a visit was denied, the Status column lists the policy responsible for the denial.
-If you believe that that policy was too strict, you can click on the policy in the Status column and edit it.
-To add an exception to a policy for a fraction of the affected visitors, consider adding a higher priority policy that allows certain users instead of directly modifying the policy in question.
+If you decide that the policy is too strict, you can click on the policy in the Status column to edit it.
+To add an exception to a policy for a fraction of the affected visitors, consider adding a higher priority policy that applies to certain users instead of directly modifying the policy in question.